First, why are you writing a business plan? Usually, the reasons fall into one of the following areas:

 - Review your financial performance if you’re already up and running

-- Revise your plan based on what you’ve learned
+- Revise your plan based on what you’ve learned and set new milestones

 - Once you’re up and running, be sure to hold regular plan review meetings to ensure you stay on track